Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Conclusions

 In this paper, we have thoroughly investigated the impact of axion-like particles (ALPs) coupled to a pair of photons on the evolution of the Universe.
 We focused on ALPs with lifetimes $\tau_{a}\lesssim 10^{4}\s$ and masses $m_a\lesssim 10\,{\rm GeV}$ and their implications for BBN and the CMB.
-We have systematically incorporated all relevant elements of the ALPs' influence in the Universe, including: i) expansion, ii) modification to weak $\pn$ conversion rates, and, critically, iii) the meson-driven \pn conversion and nuclear dissociation processes.
+We have systematically incorporated all relevant elements of the ALPs' influence in the Universe, including: i) expansion, ii) modification to weak $\pn$ conversion rates, and, critically, iii) the meson-driven \pn conversion and nuclear dissociation processes. {Our Mathematica BBN code \texttt{BBNEasyALP} is publicly available at~\gitlink}.

 We have used precision data on $N_{\rm eff}$, helium $Y_{\rm P}$, and deuterium ${\rm D/H}|_{\rm P}$ to set limits on the lifetime and mass of ALPs as a function of the reheating temperature.
-Our main results are summarized in Fig.~\ref{fig:ALP-results}, where one can see that these bounds are in some regions the most constraining ones, while in others, they are complementary to astrophysical and laboratory limits.
+Our main results are summarized in Fig.~\ref{fig:ALP-results}{.
+In particular, in its right panel, we show the combination of the cosmological constraints derived in this study together with the existing bounds from astrophysical observations and laboratory searches.
+O}ne can see that these bounds are in some regions the most constraining ones, while in others, they are complementary to astrophysical and laboratory limits.

 Critically, we have also considered how the bounds weaken when the reheating temperature of the Universe is low.
 Our results are shown in Fig.~\ref{fig:results-ALPs-reheating-temperature}.
 In this context, we have shown that taking into account the effect of rare ALP decays into mesons is key.
-In particular, it has allowed us to set limits on some regions of parameter space which were thought to be cosmologically available.
+In particular, it has allowed us to set limits on some regions of parameter space which were thought to be cosmologically viable.

-While across our results we mainly show excluded regions, in Fig.~\ref{fig:results-Y-tau-plane} we have identified the parameter space where ALPs coupled to a pair of photons could actually ameliorate simultaneously two small tensions: the currently slightly smaller than 3 $N_{\rm eff}$ CMB measurement, see Eq.~\eqref{eq:Neff_inference}, and the higher deuterium abundance as compared to the SM prediction as obtained using some sets of nuclear reaction rates, see Eq.~\eqref{eq:DHPRIMAT}.
+While across our results we mainly show excluded regions, in Fig.~\ref{fig:results-Y-tau-plane} we have identified the parameter space where ALPs coupled to a pair of photons could actually ameliorate simultaneously two small tensions: the currently slightly smaller than 3 $N_{\rm eff}$ CMB measurement, see Eq.~\eqref{eq:Neff_inference}, and the higher measured deuterium abundance as compared to the SM prediction obtained using some sets of nuclear reaction rates, see Eq.~\eqref{eq:DHPRIMAT}.